getCUJO/QoOID/draft-ietf-ippm-qoo.md

 context.
 The following section discusses some known limitations.
-A general assumption underlying the framework is that factors which could in principle be measured but are not explicitly captured by QoO (such as temporal packet ordering, fine-grained bandwidth variations, or the full shape of the latency distribution) will inevitably influence the observed latency and packet loss behavior, so that QoO indirectly accounts for their effects through the measured distributions.
+A general assumption underlying the framework is that factors which could in principle be measured but are not explicitly captured by QoO (such as temporal packet ordering, fine-grained throughput variations, or the full shape of the latency distribution) will inevitably influence the observed latency and packet loss behavior, so that QoO indirectly accounts for their effects through the measured distributions.